karlropkins/AQEval/README.md

 ## Background

-These packages contain beta-testing code being developed as part of an on-going project.
+This package contains beta-testing code being developed as part of an on-going project.

 ## Contributing